ALTERNATE ROOTS, INC.

 ARTICLE XI.
 CONDUCT OF MEETINGS

-All meetings shall generally be conducted in accordance with organizational procedures based on consensus, as described in the Operational Practice policy.
-Official proceedings requiring a majority vote of the Board shall include amendments to the by-laws (see Article XII), amendments to the mission statement, dissolution, merger or sale of all the Corporation’s assets, following Roberts Rules of Order.
-Annual election of officers and acceptance of new members shall be by majority vote of those Board members present.
+Official proceedings requiring a majority vote of the Board shall include amendments to the by-laws (see Article XII), amendments to the mission statement, dissolution, merger or sale of all the Corporation’s assets, following Robert’s Rules of Order.
+Annual election of officers and acceptance of new members shall be by majority vote of those Board members present during the annual business meeting at ROOTS Week.

 ARTICLE XII.
 AMENDMENTS

 The By-Laws may be revised or amended by a vote at a general membership meeting upon 30 days notice in writing to each member of the proposed change in advance of each meeting.
 A majority vote of the Board is required for the passage of any amendment.
-If a majority is not present, such vote may be conducted by mail, electronic mail, fax or telephone, in such manner as the Board may determine.
+If a majority is not present, such vote may be conducted by secure online forum, electronic mail, telephone or US Postal Service, in such manner as the Board may determine.

 ARTICLE XIII.
 WAIVER OF NOTICE